pepmartinez/keuss/README.md

 **Storage** or **Backend** provides almost-complete queue primitives, fully functional-complee and already usable as is.
 Keuss comes with 3 backends, with various levels of features and performance:

 * *mongo*, a mongodb-based backend that provides te full set of queue features, still with decent performance
 * *redis-oq*, backed using an ordered queue on top of redis (made in turn with a sorted set, a hash and some lua).
-Provides all queue features including reserve-commit-rollback (although this support is planned).
+Provides all queue features including reserve-commit-rollback.
 Noticeable faster than mongodb
 * redis-list, backed using a redis list.
 Does not offer reserve-commit-rollback nor the ability to schedule, but is much faster than redis-oq

 As mentioned before, persistence and HA depends exclusively on the underliying system: mongodb provides production-grade HA and persistence while using potentially gigantic queues, and with redis one can balance performance and simplicity over reliability and durability, by using standalone redis, redis sentinel or redis cluster.
 Keuss uses [ioredis](https://github.com/luin/ioredis) as redis driver, which supports all 3 cases